-5.2.
+5.3.
 H1 Connector Details

 The H1 connector provides a simple method for controlling or monitoring external devices with the CFA835.
 Thirteen of the H1 pins may be configured separately as general-purpose inputs/outputs (GPIOs) or for specific control, communications, or ADC use (depending on the pin).
-The remaining three pins may be used for power-supply and external CFA835 reset control.
+The specific control, communications, or ADC use (depending on the pin).
+The remaining three pins are for power-supply and external CFA835 reset control.